RillingDev/rilling.dev/source/_posts/creating-oscillators-with-javascript.md

     - JavaScript
     - "Web Audio API"
     - Oscillator
+description: "This article shows how the Web Audio API can be used to create an oscillator that produces a simple sound."
 ---

 The [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is a JavaScript API that allows for complex audio operations in JavaScript, such as creating oscillators or applying audio effects.
 All modern browsers [support it](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API#browser_compatibility).